OpenSourceEBike/OpenSourceEBike.github.io/build_EScooter_Xiaomi_M365/build_EScooter_Xiaomi_M365.md

-I did build on my Xiaomi M365 Pro 2.
+I did this build with my Xiaomi M365 Pro 2.

 As a complement, see my **[Build with Bafang M500 mid drive motor](build_EBike_Bafang_M500/build_EBike_Bafang_M500.md)** that has a more detailed notes.